jonas-doerr/gameday-thread-analyzer/README.md

 - build tool to scrape comments [DONE]
 - tokenize comments [DONE]
     - remove some basic stopwords that spacy didn't catch [DONE]
-- group and analyze comments
+- group and analyze comments [DONE]
+- display the data on a webpage
+    - allow user to submit links

 ## Concepts Learned
 - first, I went to https://praw.readthedocs.io/en/stable/tutorials/comments.html to learn how to get the comments from the Reddit API
 - reviewed regex and how to efficiently preprocess words
 - learned some basics of the spacy library

-## Analysis ideas
-- most mentioned names [DONE]
-- positive or negative overall sentiment [DONE]
-- most mentioned words [DONE]
-- common themes throughout the thread
-- guess whether or not the Packers won

 ## Journal
 ### 9.19